-In the summertime, visitors and residents of suburban communities like Livonia, Allen Park, and Woodhaven head into Detroit to join in with more special events, festivals, big-league games, and other activities than any other time of year.
-This is the season to see what makes the Motor City hum.
+This summer, the people of Detroit-area communities like Livonia, Allen Park, and Woodhaven head into Detroit to join in with more special events, festivals, big-league games, and other activities than any other season.
+It's a great time of year to see what keeps the Motor City moving.

-Detroit’s heritage has long been linked with African-American culture and the 2015 African World Festival is a celebration of just that.
-From August 14th through 16th, the event showcases the works of local artists and craftspeople, while serving up an array of delicious food and treating visitors to live music at the Charles H. Wright Museum in Detroit.
-Get there early to take it all in – the all-day fun begins at 11 a.m.
+The 2016 African World Festival is one of Detroit's cultural highlights this summer.
+From August 19th through 21st, the event showcases the works of local artists and craftspeople, while serving up an array of delicious food and treating visitors to live music at the Charles H. Wright Museum in Detroit.
+Be there early to take it all in – things get started at 11 a.m., all three days.

 The Motor City’s known the world over as the birthplace of Motown and the soulful sound that defined a generation, but this September, it’s a few other styles of music filling the air.
-The 2015 Detroit Jazz Festival is a massive gathering of local, regional, and international jazz musicians, performing at venues like Hart Plaza and Campus Martius.
-The event promises performances, jazz workshops, talks, children's activities, and fireworks, September 4th through 7th.
+The 2016 Detroit Jazz Festival is a massive gathering of local, regional, and international jazz musicians, performing at venues like Hart Plaza and Campus Martius.
+The event promises performances, jazz workshops, talks, children's activities, and fireworks, spanning Labor Day Weekend.

 Detroit Metro Area Hotel Map

 Michigan offers many zoological parks, including Detroit Zoo, Potter Park Zoo, and the Children's Zoo at Celebration Square.

 Travel through Michigan with your clubs and play any of these excellent golf courses.
 From Sterling Heights to Grand Rapids.